wravoc/harden-freebsd/README.md

 #### Verification

-To err on the safe side, the script does primitive verification of the confs flags and some directives *it expects*.
-If may error on some abnormal directives which will cause it to put in place the backup *.original files it made.
-Check the log for what setting caused the validation failure and rewrite the regular expression or make a new check.
+To err on the safe side, the script does primitive verification of the confs flags.
+Check the log for any validation failures and rewrite the regular expression or make a new check.

 * For `/etc/sysctl.conf` the script checks for no quotes
 * For `/boot/loader.conf` the script strictly verifies syntax from man and `/boot/defaults/loader.conf` syntax